Note to Departments

 - Outgoing/Incoming – UBMTA Implementing Letter

-2. Transfers from the University of Chicago to Industry – (Not to be used for reverse agreements – another entity giving material to the University.)
-Outgoing, corporate MTAs from the University to industry are reviewed and approved by The Polsky Center.
+2. Transfers from the University of Chicago to Industry – Outgoing, corporate MTAs from the University to industry are reviewed and approved by The Polsky Center.
 No routing of this MTA through departmental, divisional or URA offices is necessary.
 The Polsky Center will inform these offices of the MTA so that a record is maintained of the materials being shared with Industry.

-3. Transfers from Industry to the University of Chicago – Material transfers from industry to the University should be routed through the appropriate department, the division, and then to URA using the AURA Grants.
+3. Transfers from Industry to the University of Chicago – Material transfers from industry to the University should be routed through the appropriate department, the division, and then to the URA.